mlcommons/ck/cm-mlops/script/README.md

 ** If a script is already cached, then the `preprocess`, `run file` and `postprocess` executions won't happen and only the dependencies marked as `dynamic` will be executed from `deps`, `prehook_deps`, `posthook_deps` and `postdeps`.

 ### Input flags
-* When we run a CM script we can also pass inputs to it and any input added in `input_mapping` dictionary inside `_cm.json` gets converted to the corresponding `ENV` variable.
+When we run a CM script we can also pass inputs to it and any input added in `input_mapping` dictionary inside `_cm.json` gets converted to the corresponding `ENV` variable.

 ### Consitional execution of any `deps`, `post_deps`
-* We can use `skip_if_env` dictionary inside any `deps`, `prehook_deps`, `posthook_deps` or `post_deps` to make its executional conditional
+We can use `skip_if_env` dictionary inside any `deps`, `prehook_deps`, `posthook_deps` or `post_deps` to make its executional conditional

 ### Versions
-* [TBD]
+We can specify any specific version of a script using `version`. `version_max` and `version_min` are also possible options.
+* When `version_min` is given, any version above this if present in the cache or detected in the system can be chosen.
+If nothing is detected `default_version` if present and if above `version_min` will be used for installation.
+Otherwise `version_min` will be used as `version`.
+* When `version_max` is given, any version below this if present in the cache or detected in the system can be chosen.
+If nothing is detected `default_version` if present and if below `version_max` will be used for installation.
+Otherwise `version_max_usable` (additional needed input for `version_max`) will be used as `version`.

 ### Variations
 * Variations are used to customize CM script and each unique combination of variations uses a unique cache entry.
 Each variation can turn on `env` keys also any other meta including dependencies specific to it.
 Variations are turned on like tags but with a `_` prefix.
 For example, if a script is having tags `"get,myscript"`, to call the variation `"test"` inside it, we have to use tags `"get,myscript,_test"`.

 #### Variation groups
-* `group` is a key to map variations into a group and at any time only one variation from a group can be used in the variation tags.
+`group` is a key to map variations into a group and at any time only one variation from a group can be used in the variation tags.
 For example, both `cpu` and `cuda` can be two variations under the `device` group, but user can at any time use either `cpu` or `cuda` as variation tags but not both.

 #### Dynamic variations
-* Sometimes it is difficult to add all variations needed for a script like say `batch_size` which can take many different values.
+Sometimes it is difficult to add all variations needed for a script like say `batch_size` which can take many different values.
 To handle this case, we support dynamic variations using '#' where '#' can be dynamically replaced by any string.
 For example, `"_batch_size.8"` can be used as a tag to turn on the dynamic variation `"_batch_size.#"`.

 ### ENV flow during CM script execution
 * [TBD] Issue added [here](https://github.com/mlcommons/ck/issues/382)
+* During a given script execution incoming `env` dictionary is saved `(saved_env)` and all the updates happens on a copy of it.
+* Once a script execution is over (which includes all the dependent script executions as well), newly created keys and any updated keys are merged with the `saved_env` provided the keys are mentioned in `new_env_keys`
+* Same behaviour applies to `state` dictionary.

 ### How cache works?
 * [TBD]